 Using an automated tiering solution will allow system administrators to set policies and rules that will be able to show which tier data should sit in.
 By using an automated system IT staff can save time, rather than doing it manually, and concentrate on more business critical tasks.

-With data tiered, organisations can look to archive data and make use of cost-effective Public cloud or low cost on-premise storage e.g. dense disk storage.
+With data tiered, organizations can look to archive data and make use of cost-effective Public cloud or low cost on-premise storage e.g. dense disk storage.

-Data tiering has direct financial benefits to an organisation too.
-By freeing up space on high-power primary storage capital expenditure is optimised and data processes can fully benefit.
+Data tiering has direct financial benefits to an organization too.
+By freeing up space on high-power primary storage capital expenditure is optimized and data processes can fully benefit.
 Migrating data to low-cost on-premise storage or cloud storage platforms will also reduce operational expenses.